ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 applied.
 Furthermore, objects of that class will also have a property called `this.super` that reference the prototype one step up on the prototype chain.

-These two references can be combined as shown above: `this.Mixin.super.foo`.
+These two references can be combined as shown above: `this.Mixin._super.foo`.
 That means: "Get the prototype that was created when Mixin was applied, go one step up to the superclass, and get its foo method".
 That is, get the superclass' implementation of `foo`.